-Greenville County Museum of Art unveils Masterworks of Color: African-American Art on February 15th.
+Greenville County Museum of Art presents Masterworks of Color: African-American Art through August 27th.
 More than fifty works are included in this exhibition which explores the viewpoint of African-American artists.

 The earliest examples are clay vessels made by enslaved potter and poet David Drake along with an 1850 painting View of Asheville, North Carolina by free man of color Robert Duncanson.